Absentee voting in the United Kingdom: History

 The Representation of the People Act 2000 implemented the Howarth report's recommendations.
 The Representation of the People (England & Wales) Regulations 2001 introduced the changes to the absent voting arrangements from 16 February 2001.
 The main change was to allow postal voting on demand.

 Since 2001, any elector has been entitled to request a postal vote (known as postal voting on demand) without giving a reason, apart from in Northern Ireland, where postal voting is available only if it would be unreasonable to expect a voter to go to a polling station on polling day as a result of employment, disability or education restrictions.
 Prior to 2001, postal votes had been available since 1948 only to those unable to attend a polling station for reasons of ill health, employment or planned holiday away from home and to some electors living on small islands where they would need to cross water to reach their polling station.
 Before 1985, holidays were not a sufficient reason, and the employment criterion allowed only some professions.
 After the introduction of on-demand postal voting in the UK, there has been a massive uptake in postal voting.
-Whilst in 2001 1.8 million postal ballots were distributed to voters, this has increased to more than 8 million postal ballots by the UK 2017 general election and represented one in every five ballots cast in 2019 United Kingdom general election.
+Whilst in 2001 1.8 million postal ballots were distributed to voters, this had increased to more than 8 million postal ballots by the UK 2017 general election and represented one in every five ballots cast by the 2019 United Kingdom general election.
 Of those who opt for postal voting, the majority appear to do so out of the convenience the process provides.
 Individuals who are older or suffer from limitations on their physical mobility are significantly more inclined to opt for the convenience of mail-in ballots than their younger and more physically mobile peers.

+Government requirements imposed in advance of the 2026 local government elections required all postal voters to renew their application by the end of January that year if they intended to continue to submit postal votes.